-- (1) The objective of this local law is to establish the minimum requirements for fences within the district. - (2) The effect of this local law is to- - (a) regulate, manage and control fences; and - (b) establish the standard of a "sufficient fence" according to land use.
+- (1) The objective of this local law is to provide for the regulation, control and management of establish the minimum requirements for fences within the district. - (2) The effect of this local law is to- - (a) regulate, manage and control fences; and - (b) establish the standard of a "sufficient fence" according to land use.